 Understanding Angry Outbursts in Elderly Adults

 As we age, we go through a lot of changes – both physically and mentally.
 Sometimes, these changes can be difficult to adjust to.
 Many aging adults may experience a decline in cognitive function, which can lead to confusing and frustrating feelings.
-At times, these frustrating feelings can manifest into angry outbursts or tantrums.
+At times, these frustrating feelings elderly adults have can manifest into angry outbursts or tantrums.
 If you have an elderly loved one who is prone to outbursts, it’s important to understand what the cause is and how to calm the situation.

 What causes angry outbursts in seniors?

 There is any number of reasons your loved one could be experiencing outbursts.
 The realization of getting older, perhaps a loss of independence, or feeling like a burden to others can all lead to increased feelings of frustration.
 Beyond the growing pains of getting older, your senior loved one’s outbursts may be caused by:

 - Did you know more than 6 million Americans live with Alzheimer’s today and by 2050 that number is suspected to rise to 13 million?
 Conditions such as dementia and Alzheimer’s Disease often cause confusion and disorientation.
 These feelings, in turn, can lead to increased anxiety and agitation.

 - Depression is fairly common in seniors and can cause feelings of hopelessness, worthlessness, and helplessness – all of which can contribute to angry outbursts.

 - Communication difficulties can also be a big trigger for angry outbursts in elderly adults.
 If your loved one feels like no one is listening to them or they can’t express themselves, it can leave them feeling helpless and misunderstood.

 - Medication side effects can also play a role in angry outbursts and mood swings.
 If your loved one is taking medication for a chronic condition, be sure to ask their doctor about potential side effects such as mood swings and irritability.